felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 experience at previous employers, your greatest accomplishments, biggest regrets, as well as your future goals.
 Be ready to answer why you're looking for a new opportunity.

+It's a really good idea to look up company values before these types of interviews.
+Most companies will post these on their website.

 Your answers don't have to be clever, especially when asked about regrets and weaknesses.
 Be genuine.
 If you made a mistake, show that your learned something